 With a carefully selected team of professionals in Sydney, Melbourne, Brisbane, and Perth, the clinic is dedicated to excellence in patient care, comfort and the highest achievable outcomes in hair restoration.

-You can also choose to complete a FREE online assessment.
 A friendly and knowledgeable consultant will be in touch with you after reviewing your submissions.

 All information and photos that you supply are kept strictly confidential.

 New Hair Clinic has been helping men and women with hair loss for over 25 years.